himanshu345/avlokan_IAS_June/frontend/README.md

-# ConvertIAS Clone
+# avlokanias Clone

-A modern web application for IAS exam preparation, inspired by the ConvertIAS platform.
+A modern web application for IAS exam preparation, inspired by the avlokanias platform.
 Built with Next.js and Tailwind CSS.

 ## Features